vickidecastro/maryland-election-data-cluster-analysis/README.md

 Out of Maryland, it may be beneficial to do a cluster analysis using party affiliation for swing states, as a candidate could again look at the z-scores for party affiliation and increase rallying and campaigning in the areas that have low scores.

 In terms of absentee ballots, this data is useful for local governments that are considering automatically sending mail-in ballots to individuals within a county.
 Using a cluster analysis, local officials could see which counties have a high amount of people using absentee ballots, which likely means they would vote-by-mail if given the option.
 Thus, local officials could send mail-in ballots to individuals in counties with a high z-score for absentee voting.
+Clusters 3 and 4 have high absentee voters, so local governments may want to consider automatically sending mail-in ballots to individuals in these counties as they may be more open to vote-by-mail.

 I find voting behaviors to be a very interesting topic, and if I were to add more clusters to the mix, I would add age as a cluster to my analysis.